XJTU-EEG/MEMA/README.md

 # A Multi-Label EEG Dataset for Mental Attention State Classification in Online Learning
 Paper Link:

+## Project Description
+This is the Multi-label EEG dataset for classifying Mental Attention states (MEMA) in online learning.
+We meticulously designed a reliable and standard experimental paradigm with three attention states: neutral, relaxing, and concentrating, considering human physiological and psychological characteristics.
+This paradigm collected EEG signals from 20 subjects, each participating in 12 trials, resulting in 1,060 minutes of data.
+Emotional state labels, basic personal information, and personality traits were also collected to investigate the relationship between attention and other psychological states.
+Extensive quantitative and qualitative analysis, including a multi-label correlation study, validated the quality of the EEG attention data.

 ## Experiment Setup
 The whole process of acquiring attention EEG signals is shown in figure, with each module to be detailed in the following sections.
 Each collection session is conducted following the same procedure in a sequential manner.